Avaiga/taipy-doc/docs/contributing.md

 ### Git branches

 All new development happens in the `develop` branch.
 All pull requests should target that branch.
-We are following a strict branch naming convetion based on the pattern: `<type>/#<issueId>[IssueSummary]`.
+We are following a strict branch naming convention based on the pattern: `<type>/#<issueId>[IssueSummary]`.

 Where:
 - `<type>` would be one of:
     - feature: new feature implementation, or improvement of a feature.
     - fix: bug fix.
-    - review: change provoked by some review comment no immediately taken care of.
+    - review: change provoked by review comment not immediately taken care of.
     - refactor: refactor of a piece of code.
     - doc: doc changes (complement or typo fixes…).
-    - build: Things that have to do with the build process, generally.
+    - build: in relation with the build process.
-    - qa: QA-related issues (tests, coverage…).
 - `<issueId>` is the processed issue identifier.
 The advantage of explicitly indicating the issue number is that in GitHub, a pull request page shows a direct link to the issue description.
-- `[IssueSummary]` is a (very) short summary of the issue topic, not including spaces, using Camel case or lower-case, dash-separated words.
+- `[IssueSummary]` is a short summary of the issue topic, not including spaces, using Camel case or lower-case, dash-separated words.
 This summary, with its dash (‘-’) symbol prefix, is optional.

 ## Contribution workflow